 React

-React Native helps React developers to build a mobile app - it is a framework for creating cross-platform iOS and Android applications using JavaScript.
-It appeared in early 2015 and is React-based.
-It does not use WebView and HTML technology, but native components have bindings in JS and are wrapped in React.
-Actually, iOS support for React Native is better than Android, but the dynamics of Android support are rather promising.
+As a tool for mobile app development, React comes in the form of React Native.
+It is a framework for creating cross-platform iOS and Android applications using JavaScript.
+React Native appeared in early 2015 and is React-based.
+The framework does not use WebView and HTML technology, but native components have bindings in JS and are wrapped in React.

 Related reading: How to Make a React Progressive Web App Application (PWA)

-Here’s an example of a Progressive Web App for an activity booking platform, built with React and Ruby on Rails:
+Here’s an example of a progressive web app for an activity booking platform, built with React and Ruby on Rails:

 Vue

-- NativeScript syntax and implementation are much easier for a web developer to understand using HTML / CSS / JavaScript XML usage is also similar to HTML in markup creation.
+• NativeScript syntax and implementation are much easier for a web developer to understand using HTML/CSS/JavaScript.
+XML usage is also similar to HTML in markup creation.

 Source: Google Trends